Seminar: "Network meta-analysis in a nutshell. Current state and future challenges"

 Presenter: Dimitris Mavridis, Department of Primary Education, University of Ioannina

-Room Τ102, Troias Building
+Room Τ102, Troias Building and online here.

 ABSTRACT